 Mutual friends will distance themselves from the bitter, crazy lady who wants them to “take sides” in order to reduce their own levels of cognitive dissonance.
 And if the news gets back to your ex, he will play the victim.
 Outing an abuser only works if the abuse has been seen by others.
 If it is carefully kept under wraps, you will be perceived as the one with the problem.
 Remember, this is what you believed about yourself for much of the marriage.

 The best piece of advice I received as I moved through the divorce process was my therapist’s advice to act like my ex was the same nice guy he had always pretended to be.
 Narcissists are very gullible people.
 Sociopaths are very narcissistic.
 If you have an ex with these traits, he will find nothing suspicious in your acting like he is someone you can trust.
 That is how he already sees himself.

 Since experts suspect that most high conflict divorce is driven by pathologically narcissistic behavior, this advice is good for anyone who suspects that they are in a high-conflict divorce situation.
 Resist the impulse to call your ex out, demand change, or make accusations.
 When you challenge him, you challenge his core self, and there is a good chance he will respond vindictively.
 He might retain an aggressive lawyer.
 He might go after custody.
 You will never get him to see his true behavior, but you may lose substantial income and time with your children.

 It will feel wrong to pretend, especially after the truth has come at such a price.
 It may be the hardest thing you ever do.
-But if you want to negotiate a decent settlement with a man like this and emerge from the divorce with a good foundation for your new life, you will bite the bullet and validate his delusions.
+But if you want to negotiate a decent settlement with a man like this and emerge from divorcing a narcissist with a good foundation for your new life, you will bite the bullet and validate his delusions.

 Believe me; it is a strategy that works.